 WalzWerk plays intelligent, multifaceted, modern progressive rock that repeatedly crosses the genre boundaries to enable every story told to take an unexpected turn.
 Stories that become more and more haunting and powerful until the end and suck everyone into an intense experience, full of sensory diversity and timbres.

 Sometimes clear, sometimes playful, sometimes easier, sometimes complex, WalzWerk develops its songs progressive.
 Hard-hitting guitar riffs mix with accessible melodies and lyrics, guitar solos are accompanied by dub step beats and jazzy bass lines, shifted rhythms combine with powerful synthesizer sound waves.
-The contrast of the two opposing vocalists is striking.
+The contrast of the opposing vocalists is striking.
 And so you are not only carried away on powerful sound waves but also sucked into stories about life, longing and love.

 Therefore WalzWerk also relies on outside inspiration.
 Ongoing work with other artists to create songs and shows is one of the core drives of the band in order to present itself as an overall concept for ears and eyes.
 With this interaction it is important for WalzWerk that the artists have a free hand to allow their interpretation and inspiration to run free.
 This is the only way to achieve the perfect synergy of music, images, message and emotion, without guidelines and with absolute artistic freedom.